Viruman

 Viruman is a 2022 Indian Tamil-language action drama film written and directed by M. Muthaiah.
-Produced by Suriya under 2D Entertainment, the film stars Karthi, Aditi Shankar, Prakash Raj, Rajkiran and Soori.
-Yuvan Shankar Raja composed the music with cinematography by Selvakumar S. K. It was released theatrically on 12 August 2022 and emerged as a commercial success at the box office.This is the last film of Manoj Bharathiraja in an acting role, who died in 25 March 2025.
+Produced by Suriya under 2D Entertainment, the film stars Karthi and Aditi Shankar, while Prakash Raj, Rajkiran, Manoj Bharathiraja, Saranya Ponvannan, Karunas, and Soori play supporting roles.
+The music was composed by Yuvan Shankar Raja with cinematography by Selvakumar S. K. and editing by Venkat Raajen.
+It was released theatrically on 12 August 2022 and emerged as a commercial success at the box office.This is the last film of Manoj Bharathiraja in an acting role, who died on 25 March 2025.